 - Add the active dry yeast and a pinch of sugar and allow to sit for 10 minutes.
 Your yeast is ready to use when it looks bubbly and frothy.

-- When the yeast mixture is ready, add it to the dry ingredients along with the yogurt and sourdough starter (If using) Mix the mixture at a low speed to combine.
+- When the yeast mixture is ready, add it to the dry ingredients.
+Mix the mixture at a low speed to combine.
 Once the dough starts to come together, increase the speed of your mixer to medium-high and mix for 3-4 minutes.
 The dough will look soft.

 - Remove the bowl from the stand mixer and cover with a clean towel.
 Allow the dough to sit at room temperature for 30 minutes.
 During those 30 minutes, the flours and psyllium husk will hydrate.